 Health care reform established annual open enrollment periods for the purchase of individual and family health insurance.
 The initial open enrollment period under health care reform began in October 2013 and ended in March 2014 for coverage effective in 2014.
 Subsequent open enrollment periods for individual and family health insurance have begun in November and ended on January 31 in the following year.
-CMS announced that the upcoming open enrollment period for coverage effective in 2018 will begin on November 1, 2017 and end on December 15, 2017.
+The current open enrollment period for coverage effective in 2018 began on November 1, 2017 and is scheduled to end on December 15, 2017.
 Individuals and families generally are not able to purchase individual and family health insurance outside of the annual enrollment periods, unless they qualify for a special enrollment period as a result of certain qualifying life events, such as losing employer-sponsored health insurance or moving to another state.
-In addition, CMS tightened the requirements for individuals to qualify for a special enrollment period starting in 2016.
-We have not enrolled a significant number of individuals in individual and family health insurance outside of the open enrolled.
+In addition, CMS made the requirements for individuals to qualify for a special enrollment period more restrictive starting in 2016.
+We have not enrolled a significant number of individuals in individual and family health insurance outside of the open enrollment period.

-The implementation of open enrollment periods changed the seasonality of our individual and family health insurance business and individual and family health insurance submitted applications.
+The implementation of open enrollment periods for individual and family insurance changed the seasonality of our individual and family health insurance business and individual and family health insurance submitted applications.
 Given that the upcoming open enrollment period will take place solely during the fourth quarter of 2017, the seasonality of our individual and family business will change again.
 To the extent we experience higher application volume in the fourth quarter of 2017 as a result of this change, we may incur higher membership acquisition costs in the fourth quarter of 2017 without recognizing the corresponding revenue, which would negatively impact our financial results for the fourth quarter of 2017 and fiscal year 2017.
 Open enrollment periods present challenges to our ability to enroll a significant number of individuals and families into health insurance over a limited period of time and significantly reduce our ability to obtain new health insurance members outside of the open enrollment period.

 A substantial number of individuals and families are eligible for subsidies under health care reform.
-Health care reform's establishment of government-run health insurance exchanges through which individuals and families must purchase qualified health plans to receive government subsidies has increased our competition as individual and families may purchase qualified health plans directly from government exchanges.
-While they are not required to do so, government-run exchanges are permitted to allow agents and brokers to enroll individuals and families into qualified health plans through government-run exchanges.
+Health care reform's establishment of government-run health insurance exchanges through which individuals and families must purchase qualified health plans to receive government subsidies has increased our competition.
+While they are not required to do so, government-run exchanges are permitted to allow agents and brokers to enroll individuals and families into qualified health plans through the government-run exchanges.
 We have entered into an agreement with, and enrolled individuals and families into qualified health plans through, the Federally Facilitated Marketplace, or FFM, run by CMS.
-The FFM operated some part of the health insurance exchange in 39 states during the last health care reform open enrollment period.
+The FFM operates some part of the health insurance exchange in 39 states during the current open enrollment period that began on November 1, 2017 and is scheduled to end on December 15, 2017 for coverage effective in 2018.